D4rKR420R/VCMP-Wiki/[server]/[events]/[object]/onObjectShot.md

 This function gets called when a player is shooting an object.

+> ⚠️ NOTE: Due to a bug in VC:MP, this function gets called for all rendered players when the object is hit with explosions.

 #### Arguments

 - [integer] *object* - The object that's being shot.
 This doesn't work with grenades, flamethrowers and melee weapons.